-- 5.3 Article 4 provides that the authorised development must be carried out within the parameters set out in the parameters table (Document 6.9).
-The parameters table is also included in section 3 of the Environmental Statement (Document 6.4) which contains the description of the works assessed.
-It is also cross referred to in Schedule 1 of the draft DCO. - 5.4 Paragraph (a) of Article 4 sets the limits in which the Applicant can deviate laterally.
+- 6.3 Article 4 provides that the authorised development must be carried out within the parameters set out in the parameters table (Document 6.9A).
+The original parameters table wasis also included in section 3 of the Environmental Statement (Document 6.4) which contains the description of the works assessed.
+The table has since been updated by the addition of references to lighting and fencing following the Examining Authority's First Questions.
+The table It is also cross referred to in Schedule 1 of the draft DCO. - 6.4 Paragraph (a) of Article 4 sets the limits in which the Applicant can deviate laterally.
 Paragraph (b) defines the vertical limits of deviation for Works No.4 (the conveyor) by reference to the vertical deviation plans (Document No. 3.11A and 3.11B) and paragraph (c) confirms that the scope for deviation between the boundary of two adjoining areas of works is 20m either side of that boundary, to provide limited flexibility between boundaries between the works areas.
+The applicant's answer to the Examining Authority's First Question DCO 1.1 expands on the rationale.
+In response to the point however Article 4(a) has been amended in the second draft DCO to remove this flexibility in relation to Works Nos.
+1 and 2 (to address the MMO's concern) and Works No. 3 (the lagoon).